Sussex wine: History

 It is likely that wine has been produced in Sussex for around 2,000 years.
 It is likely that wine was produced either by the late Iron Age tribes such as the Belgae and Regni or by the Romans who governed what was to become Sussex.

 It is likely vineyards in England produced significant amounts of wine in the 12th and early 13th centuries.
-However this came to an end in the 13th and 14th centuries as the Medieval Warm Period began to end, the Black Death reduced the workforce and wine was increasingly imported from Gascony.
+However this came to an end in the 13th and 14th centuries as the Medieval Warm Period began to end and the Little Ice Age began.
+In the mid-14th century, the Black Death also reduced the workforce, and wine was thus increasingly imported from Gascony.
 By 1275 the vineyard at Battle Abbey had ceased grape production.

 The Bolney wine estate was established at Bolney near Haywards Heath in 1972 by Janet and Rodney Pratt, and was one of the first commercial vineyards in England.

 There are numerous other vineyards throughout the county on various soils ranging from chalky soils such as Rathfinny in Alfriston, to clay and silt over sandstone in the Rother Valley such as Oastbrook Estate in Bodiam.